-Mock Negotiation of a Drilling Contract: Lisa Goforth, Managing Attorney, Ellen Cordell, Attorney, Helmerich & Payne
+Mock Negotiation of a Drilling Contract: Lisa Goforth, Managing Attorney, Contracts, Ellen Cordell, Managing Attorney, Litigation, Helmerich & Payne, Inc.

 A presentation focused on frequently negotiated key provisions of a drilling contract and the different negotiating positions that can be taken by both the drilling contractor and operator.

-Ethical Contracting – Mitigating the Legal Risks: Jeremy Farr, Partner, Clare Kempkens, K & L Gates LLP
+Ethical Contracting – Mitigating the Legal Risks: Jeremy Farr, Partner, Elizabeth Crouse, Partner & Co-Lead, Power, K & L Gates LLP

 As investors and boards become increasingly and publicly committed to demonstrating their ESG (environmental, social, governance) credentials, so ethical contracting obligations are flowed down through the supply chain.
 This presentation will consider how this is being done and the risks of breach associated with the lack of any generally accepted definition of ESG obligations or good practice with a focus on compliance and termination provisions.
 This is an essential topic in the current ESG compliance world and must be addressed with the same diligence as ABC obligations.
 However, it is a far more nebulous concept than anti-bribery and corruption and therefore creates new difficulties which need to be understood by drilling and other contractors.